Protect Excel Files in Python

 Python Library to Password-Protect Excel Files - Get a Free License

-You can get a free temporary license in order to use Aspose.Cells for Python without evaluation limitations.
+You can get a free temporary license to use Aspose.Cells for Python without evaluation limits.

 Conclusion